balajibalasubramaniam/mutationdocker/README.md

-# Master thesis
-Tool name: Cyber-Physical Mutation tool
+# Cyber-Physical Mutation tool

+This tool is part of a master thesis done at University of Nebraska-Lincoln.

 Author names: Balaji Balasubramaniam, Prof. Justin Bradley, Prof. Sebastian Elbaum

-University of Nebraska-Lincoln

 # Configure
 1) Go to `Makefile` and change path, the below line, in headers to point to llvm installation in your computer.